Benjamin-Valderrama/handy_bash/README.md

 * **fastq_prep**
 	* aggregate_lanes.sh:

-	when same sample is sequenced in different lanes, we want to aggregate all those files into just one.
+	Often the same biological sample is sequenced in different lanes to increase the sequencing depth.
+This generates many files that contain reads of the same sample, and we often would like to aggregate all those files into just one.
 This script does that.
-This appends lane after lane.
+The approch followed is to just append the reads of each lane one after the other.
 If other more sophisticated approaches are required, then consider use other scripts.

 	* rename_teagasc_fastqfiles.sh:

-	change the identifier of forward and reverse reads from `*_R{1,2}_001.fastq.gz` to more standard `_{1,2}.fastq.gz`
+	It changes the identifier of forward and reverse reads from `*_R{1,2}_001.fastq.gz` (used by the sequencing company we work with) to more the standard `_{1,2}.fastq.gz`